Kaldheim, a new Standard-legal Magic: The Gathering set, was launched earlier this year and has been shaking up the card prices in multiple formats.

 Goldspan Dragon is fun to play in the Standard format—and it’s powerful, too.
-Arguably one of the best-designed KHM cards, the dragon has found homes in other Magic formats like Commander and Brawl.
-Just a week after the set’s digital release via MTG Arena, Goldspan Dragon has slotted itself into Izzet Control, Mono-Red Aggro, Gruul Adventures, and Temur Ramp Standard decks.
+Arguably one of the best-designed KHM cards, the dragon has found a home in other Magic formats like Commander and Brawl.
+Just a week after the set’s digital release via MTG Arena, Goldspan Dragon slotted itself into Izzet Control, Mono-Red Aggro, Gruul Adventures, and Temur Ramp Standard decks.
 In Commander, the dragon is seeing gameplay via the Magda, Brazen Outlaw build.
-Valued at around $17, Goldspan Dragon has the potential to increase in price over time.

 Esika, God of the Tree

 Commander has become one of the most popular Magic formats to play in and it’s driven up the value of Esika, God of the Tree.
-Valued at around $16 at the launch of KHM, Esika, God of the Tree commands her own five color build in EDH.
+Valued at around $16 at the launch of KHM, Esika, God of the Tree commands her own five-color build in EDH.
 Prior to the release of STX, Esika has held onto her value, for the most part, priced at around $13.

 Tergrid, God of Fright

 Tergrid, God of Fright feeds off opponents discarding and sacrificing permanents.
 She’s a solid KHM legendary creature to build around in the Commander format.
-Tergrid hasn’t seen too much play in Standard yet, but she might due to being a Modal Double-Faced card with a powerful Artifact on her backside.
-Right now, Tergrid, God of Fright has a value of around $12.
+Tergrid hasn’t seen too much play in Standard yet, but that might change since this is a Modal Double-Faced card with a powerful Artifact on her backside.

 The World Tree

-Similar to Esika, God of the Tree, The World Tree slots right into five color decks in Standard and Commander.
-Seeing gameplay only in EDH for the moment, The World Tree is priced at around $9.
-With much of the Standard meta still getting worked out, it’s possible that The World Tree will grow in value over the coming weeks.
+Similar to Esika, God of the Tree, The World Tree slots right into five-color decks in Standard and Commander.
+Seeing gameplay only in EDH for the moment, The World Tree was priced at around $9 at the launch of KHM.
+Since then, the land fell to around $5 but seems to be climbing in value slightly leading up to the release of STX.